Process vs Skill

 By setting a target to be process compliant and achieve a certain ASPICE or CMMI maturity level the focus is directed to the less important part in the process-relevance versus needed skill-level balance.
 Achieving the target-level of process compliance does not tell the full story and therefore there is the danger that it is assumed that the process compliance is equal to achieving high-quality software which it is not.
 Process compliance assures that defined and necessary activities are performed, however it does not say anything about how well these activities are performed.
 Therefore, additionally to checking process compliance, one should check the content, the result of the activities, as well.
 Simply, because for performing the activities well, skills are needed.
 Good skills will lead to good results, bad skills will lead to bad results.

-2 thoughts on “Process vs Skill
+One thought on “Process vs Skill

 • 2022-08-13 at 22:24